Mystic: my first Avatar ficcy, and of course its Zutara its so sexeh, dont deny it. if you dont like the pairing dont read please!

 Frustration started to boil in her blood again.
 This was all Aang's fault!
-He's was too innocent for his own good; 100 years in that iceberg did nothing for his wisdom.
+He's too innocent for his own good; 100 years in that iceberg did nothing for his wisdom.
 He may be the Avatar, but he was still a kid and still had a lot to learn.
 He would need Katara's help in the end; the air-bender just didn't know it yet.
 And if he had really mastered and understood water-bending he would realize and appreciate any water they possessed because of its potential!
-He wouldn't just throw it away to drink, he was naïve and stupid!
+He wouldn't just throw it away to drink.
+He was naïve and stupid!
 If only he had taken her side and realized what an ass her brother was being.

 Sokka always pulled crap like this; he knew she was just as exhausted and thirsty as he was, but you didn't see her bitching about it!
 He always treated her like she was below him, because she was younger and the girl of the family.
-But if their mom was still alive he would have never dared to speak to Katara like that!
+But if their mom were still alive he would have never dared to speak to Katara like that!
 He would respect her for being a water-bender and for having the ability to protect herself and him.
 But no, instead he decided to bitch the entire trip when he knew full well Toph had little patience or tolerance for that, which could only lead to her destructive behaviour when attacking her brother with rocks!
 His own damn fault!

 And Toph's snide remarks during their travels did nothing to calm Katara- if anything it only fuelled her frustration towards them all, because the girl had logic behind her sarcasm.
 Toph was smart, though a bit cheeky at times, the earth-bender had a higher understanding of life.
-Because she was blind it gave her more opportunities to understand others and resent unappreciative people.
+Because she was blind, it gave her more opportunities to understand others and resent unappreciative people.
 Her brother was unappreciative, and Aang was naïve, and Katara was weak in Tophs eyes- which only escalated her verbal attacks on them all.

 Frustrating and exhausting.

 And because of them of them Katara's last nerve had snapped, and now she was stuck here.
-Lost and cold; night was creeping over the land.
+Lost and cold; the night was creeping over the land.

 The brunette growled upon realizing there was nothing left for her to do except build a fire.
 There was no way she could find her way back in the dark; she would only find herself more lost.

-After finding branches and twigs from the forest around her and gathering it into a small pile surrounded by rocks, Katara proceeded to attempt to make fire… First she tried the rubbing of two sticks method… a little bit of smoke, but no flame.
-Then she attempted to spark a flame by smacking two rocks together, a spark, but again no flame.
+After finding branches and twigs from the forest around her and gathering it into a small pile surrounded by rocks, Katara proceeded to attempt to make fire.
+First, she tried the rubbing of two sticks method - a little bit of smoke, but no flame.
+Then she attempted to spark a flame by smacking two rocks together; a spark, but again, no flame.

 When she had no energy or strength left to continue, she let out a frustrated cry and threw the rocks off into the distance.